San Antonio Neighborhoods

 different.

 Bulverde's name has two origin stories that both point to the same truth: this place was claimed and shaped by people who had a reason to be here.
-The area was first settled in 1850 by German immigrant Anton Pieper and a small community of German settlers who called it Pieper Settlement — part of the same German emigration wave that founded Boerne, New Braunfels, and Fredericksburg in the decades before.
+The area was first settled in 1850 by German immigrants including August Pieper and a small community of German settlers who called it Pieper Settlement — part of the same German emigration wave that founded Boerne, New Braunfels, and Fredericksburg in the decades before.
 The city's current name traces to 1879, when a local post office was named for Luciano Bulverda, an early area landowner.
-According to the City of Bulverde's official history (bulverdetx.gov), between 1996 and 1999 five separate municipalities merged through 22 separate elections to form the current City of Bulverde — incorporated in 1999.
+According to the City of Bulverde's official history (bulverdetx.gov), between 1996 and 2000 five separate incorporated cities merged through 22 elections to form the current City of Bulverde, incorporated on May 11, 1999.

 What that history built is a city with a genuinely different feel from the master-planned corridors south of Loop 1604.
-Bulverde sits at approximately 1,093 feet elevation, at the intersection of US Highway 281, State Highway 46, and FM 1863.
-Cibolo Creek — the Comal and Bexar County line — runs just south of the city.
+Bulverde sits at approximately 1,096 feet above mean sea level, at the intersection of US Highway 281, State Highway 46, and FM 1863.
+(Source: City of Bulverde, bulverdetx.gov) Cibolo Creek — the Comal and Bexar County line — runs just south of the city.
 That creek is also what separates Bulverde from JBSA-Camp Bullis, which lies just south of it in Bexar County.
 The result: Bulverde is the closest established community to Camp Bullis of any neighborhood in the San Antonio metro.
 For personnel assigned to that installation, nothing else comes close in terms of proximity.

 The City of Bulverde holds official designations as a Certified Scenic City and passed a Dark Sky Outdoor Lighting Ordinance in 2022 — measures that reflect a community actively choosing to protect its character rather than surrender it to the kind of unchecked development that has transformed other Hill Country-adjacent corridors.
 Rolling limestone hills, clusters of live oaks, and FM roads with genuine bluebonnet season are not a weekend backdrop here.
 They are what Tuesday looks like.